sodabubblewine/sodabubblewine.github.io/README.md

 17. 'ROT F' for 'TOR TOR F'

 and so on.
-The remaining predicate functors (which generalize the tacit notation of the J programming l to predicate logic) are defined from
+The remaining predicate functors (which generalize the tacit notation of the J programming language to predicate logic) are defined from

 18. '...x(NOT F)...y' for 'not ...xF...y'
 19. '...x(F AND G)...y' for '...xF...y and ...xG...y'